MiguelRodo/DataTidy23RodoSTA2005S/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of DataTidy23RodoSTA2005S is to provision the data for the STA2005S regression section.
+The goal of DataTidy23RodoSTA2005S is to distribute data for STA2005S regression.

 ## Installation